brarbrb/ai-powered-curriculum/README.md

 - Used `deep-translator` (GoogleTranslator) to **translate Hebrew job listings** to English.
 This way is highly flexible and can be used for any other Language.

 ### Semantic Similarity with Sentence-BERT
-- Employed **Sentence-BERT (SBERT)** for job-course similarity analysis.
+- Employed **Sentence-BERT (SBERT)** `'bert-base-nli-mean-tokens'` from `sentence_transformers` library for job-course similarity analysis.
-- In SBERT Cosine similarity is used to find the best-matching courses for each job listing.
+- In SBERT, Cosine similarity is used to find the best-matching courses for each job listing.

 ### Clustering for Trend Analysis
-- Applied **K-means clustering** to identify major areas in job listings and course content.
+- Applied **K-means clustering** from `sklearn` library to identify major areas in job listings and course content.

 ---